 Events

-Spring 2025 Programme
+June - July 2025 Programme

-ARTscapades is delighted to offer you a unique spring programme of opportunities to enjoy through talks by expert speakers.
+ARTscapades is delighted to offer you a unique spring programme of opportunities to enjoy art through talks by expert speakers.
 We continue to be grateful for your support which enables profits from our ticket sales to help UK museums and arts-based organisations.

 Join medieval expert Sally Dormer for an exciting Study Afternoon on Norman Sicily’s rich cultural heritage.
 Step out with Katie Wignall on a virtual walk to track down the unsung entrepreneurs who shaped London.